Fans Speculate That JoJo Siwa Is Coming Out As Gay After She Shares TikTok Video Singing ‘Born This Way’

 — Yashar Ali ???? (@yashar) January 21, 2021

-Siwa had not been open about her sexual orientation in the past, though appeared to be making efforts to move beyond her stature as a child star to take on a more mature stature in the entertainment industry.
+Siwa had not been open about her sexuality in the past, though she appeared to be making efforts to move beyond her status to take on a more mature stature in the entertainment industry.
 As The Inquisitr reported, she teamed up with beauty guru James Charles last summer for a makeover that left the 17-year-old nearly unrecognizable from her normal look, which includes stickers and sparkles on her face and a large bow atop her ponytail.

 Siwa was left with a more adult look, which she noted in a discussion with the YouTube beauty guru after the makeover was completed.

 “You know how I showed up here in sparkles, hot pink and neon…I feel like a different version.
 I feel like I’m Joelle right now,” she shared.